mooreniemi/figtree/README.md

 # Figtree 🌳
 ## about
 A parser and transformer for loading `.ini` files into Ruby dot notation accessible objects. `.ini` is not a standardized format.
-But the parser and transformer are easy to extend, unlike regex. :) And it's at 97% LOC coverage.
+But the parser and transformer are easy to extend, unlike regex. :) And it's at 100% LOC coverage.

+If the `.ini` file is invalid, an error will be raised, with the line and char position of the error.
+If you extend this gem to have more rules, and one of those rules fails to transform, you will have an error raised.

 ## performance
 A typical `.ini` file takes slightly less than 0.02s to be parsed, transformed, and loaded.